EVMcrispr/evmcrispr-doc/getStarted/syntaxSugar.md

 exec @token(WXDAI) deposit() --value 60e18
 ```
-This would send 60 xDAI to the wxDAI token contract, wrapping them 1:1 into wxDAI and sending them to the caller.
+This script would send 60 xDAI to the wxDAI token contract, wrapping them 1:1 into wxDAI and sending them to the caller.

 # Environment Variables